SanderMertens/flecs/Manual.md

 ```

 ##### SHARED source
 SHARED is similar to SELF in that the component is matched with the entities to be iterated over, but will only match entities that do not own the component.
-Only components from base entities (added either with `ecs_new_instance` or `ecs_inherit`) will be matched.
+Only components from base entities.

 ```
 Position, SHARED.Velocity